smithee-solutions/openbadger/discussions/PKOC/spec-src/pkoc-osdp-acu.md

 Note is expected the osdp_PKOC_AUTH_REQUEST command will be sent soon after the osdp_PKOC_CARD_PRESENT response is received by the ACU, but not necessarily as the next command.
 In general the next command after osdp_PKOC_CARD_PRESENt is expected to be a poll.

+Note this has no multipart header as the response will never exceed the minimum OSDP packet size.

 MFGREP payload
 --------------